kyma-project/control-plane/docs/cli/commands/kcp_orchestrations.md

 ```
       --operation string   Option that displays details of the specified Runtime operation when a given orchestration is selected.
   -o, --output string      Output type of displayed Runtime(s).
 The possible values are: table, json. (default "table")
   -s, --state strings      Filter output by state.
 You can provide multiple values, either separated by a comma (e.g. failed,inprogress), or by specifying the option multiple times.
-The possible values are: failed, inprogress, pending, succeeded.
+The possible values are: canceled, canceling, failed, inprogress, pending, succeeded.
 ```

 ## Global Options